Frequently Asked Questions (FAQ)

 BrailleBlaster can send documents to a braille embosser directly or it can also save your document as a BRF for sharing online or for use with a braille display.

-Not yet, but we are currently working on making it easy for anyone to localize BrailleBlaster into the language of their choice.
+Since BrailleBlaster is open source, we encourage the community to localize BrailleBlaster into the language of their choice.

 My document is in UEB, can BrailleBlaster translate it into EBAE?

-If your document is saved as a BrailleBlaster document (.BBX), BrailleBlaster can translate it into any other available code.
+If your document is saved as a BrailleBlaster document (.BBZ), BrailleBlaster can translate it into any other available code.
 Note that it cannot retranslate .BRF files.

 Does BrailleBlaster support six-key entry?